CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 Calculate Total Cost of Ownership, Not Just License Cost

-License fees are typically 50-60% of first-year CLM costs.
+On our own modelling, the license fee is often little more than half of an enterprise CLM's first-year bill.
 Implementation, training, integrations, data migration, and ongoing support make up the rest.
 For a detailed breakdown of what CLM platforms actually cost, see our CLM pricing guide.
 When evaluating, always ask vendors for a three-year total cost projection that includes all fees, not just the initial quote.

 Common costs that are not included in license quotes: